Gobi1616/Datalogy_Final/README.md

     3- Description the sources of data
     4- Questions they hope to answer with the data
-    5- Providing a smple data for the mock testng of the model 6- Proposing a Machine Learning Model fit for the task 7- Connecting the draft machine learning module to the provisional database that
+    5- Providing a smple data for the mock testng of the model 6- Proposing a Machine Learning "Model" fit for the task 7- Connecting the draft machine learning module to the provisional database that
         - Takes in data in from the provisional database
         - Outputs label(s) for input data